ckswilliams/modOpenREM/docs/skindosemap.rst

 * Skin dose map data is calculated to the surface of a simple geometric phantom using the in-built `openSkin`_ routines (3D phantom)
-* The calculated doses include kVp-dependent backscatter factors, and account for any copper filters.
-Aluminium or other filters are not considered.
+* The calculated doses include kVp-dependent backscatter factors, and account for any copper filters; aluminium or other filters are not considered
-* The phantom dimensions are calculated from the height and mass of the patient.
-Defaults of 1.786 m and 73.2 kg are used when patient height and mass are not available.
+* The phantom dimensions are calculated from the height and mass of the patient; defaults of 1.786 m and 73.2 kg are used when patient height and mass are not available
 * Data can be calculated on import to OpenREM, or on demand when a study is viewed
 * Data is recalculated automatically if the patient height or mass stored in